 zmac - Z-80 Macro Cross Assembler

 zmac has been around for a long time.
-My version runs under Windows (XP or Vista and probably older versions) and has quite a number of improvements:
+My version runs under Windows (10, 8, XP or Vista and probably older versions).
+It also includes source code and builds easily for Mac and Linux.
+It has quite a number of improvements:

 - Cycle-counting with sett, setocf pseudo-ops and t, tilo, tihi and ocf operators.